Kotlin/kotlinx.serialization/docs/serializers.md

 Note that we can't use default `Color.serializer().descriptor` here because formats that rely on the schema may think that we would call `encodeInt` instead of `encodeSerializableValue`.
-Neither we can use `IntArraySerializer().descriptor` directly — otherwise, formats that handle int arrays specially can't tell if `value` is really a `IntArray` or a `Color`.
-Don't worry, this optimization would still kick in when serializing actual underlying int array.
+Neither we can use `IntArraySerializer().descriptor` directly — otherwise, formats that handle int arrays specially can't tell if `value` is really an `IntArray` or a `Color`.
+Don't worry, this optimization would still kick in when serializing the actual underlying int array.

-> Example of how format can treat arrays specially is shown in the [formats guide](formats.md#format-specific-types).
+> An example of how a format can treat arrays specially is shown in the [formats guide](formats.md#format-specific-types).

 Now we can use the serializer: